vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_sql_threat_detection_types_all_server/README.md

 # Set Advanced Threat Protection Types to all for SQL Server

-This sets Advanced Threat Protection Types to all for an SQL Server.
+This job sets Advanced Threat Protection Types to all for an SQL Server.

 ### Applicable Rule